mattbocc/Navigation/README.md

 # Navigation
-In this project I implemented four search algorithms to find paths between two locations on the American map below.
+In this project I implemented four search algorithms to find paths between two locations on the USA road map below.

 ![Map](Map.PNG)